Accelo/docs/source/includes/endpoints/_signoffs.md

 }
 ```

-The signoff object contains the following.
+The signoff object contains the following:

 | Field | Type | Description |
 |:-|:-|:-|